ccdavis/cimdea/README.md

 # cimdea
-Rust Crate for working with IPUMS-like microdata both for aggregation and processing.
+Rust Crate for working with IPUMS-like microdata both for aggregation, extraction and processing.

 The library will support high-level  tabulation interfaces to IPUMS-like data and data processing and extraction.
 The project is just beginning.